 You won’t want the morning glare in your face every Saturday morning because you decided to place a mirror on wall that reflects the rising sun directly toward your bed.
 You also won’t want a mirror reflecting the setting sun’s light into your toddler’s room during those late summer evenings.
 However, it may not mean much to you how a mirror reflects the sun in a room that’s rarely used.
 The thing to keep in mind is what’s important to you.

 3. Hang Mirrors Where They’re Most Practical

-A mirror as simple and as sleek as our Everett Square Framed Wall Mirror would be great placed in any of the above-mentioned areas of the home.
+A mirror as simple and unique as our Wood and Metal Framed Accent Wall Mirror would look chic added to any of the above areas of a home.